muhammad-rahman647/muhammad-rahman647/README.md

-### Hi I'm Muhammad Rahman 👋 a full-stack software developer with 4+ years of experience in developing web applications using the MERN, MEAN stack (MongoDB, Express, React, Angular, and Node.js).
-I have a passion for coding and a strong drive to continuously improve my skills and knowledge.
+### Hi I'm Muhammad Rahman 👋

+A passionate **Full-Stack Software Engineer** with **5+ years of experience** building scalable web applications using the **MERN** and **MEAN** stacks.
+I specialize in crafting modern, responsive UIs and robust backend systems.
+I enjoy solving complex problems, integrating AI/LLM APIs, and constantly exploring new technologies.

 **Skills and Experience**
 - Strong experience in the MERN stack, including MongoDB, Express, React, and Node.js.
 - Proven track record of delivering high-quality, scalable, and secure web applications.
+- Built and maintained production apps used by 30K+ users with a focus on performance and accessibility
+- Integrated **AI/LLM APIs** (OpenAI, LangChain, RAG, chat assistants) into customer-facing applications
+- UI/UX-focused with hands-on work using **ShadcnUI**, **Ant Design (AntD)**, and **Material UI**
+- Experience with **Firebase** for auth, Firestore, and cloud functions
-- Knowledge of modern front-end technologies such as React, Redux, and CSS.
+- Knowledge of cloud deployment (AWS, Vercel) and DevOps tools (Docker, CI/CD, GitHub Actions)
 - Experience with RESTful API design and implementation.
 - Ability to work independently and as part of a team to meet project requirements and deadlines.